Search within:

 • Do you have "skip to main content" links?
 (These may only be visible when they receive keyboard focus by tabbing to the link.)

-When you're ready to make the next step to checking for all of the accessibility guidelines, WebAIM has a good checklist introducing WCAG 2.0.
+When you're ready to make the next step to checking for all of the accessibility guidelines, WebAIM has a good checklist.
+Be sure to set the simplified checklist to the correct conformance level (currently WCAG 2.1 AA).

 Accessibility Resources